edmundo096/LeapRiftDrone/README.md

 LeapRiftDrone
 ============

+**Our project page**: http://leapriftdrone.blogspot.mx/ You can find more info about the project there!

 This is a fork from the https://github.com/scopus777/RiftDrone project with the following differences:
 * Added support for Leap Motion device.
 * Added the necesary dependency libraries and code changed for opening in Unity 5, which also means..